Monte Carlo Quantum Computing: Further Considerations of Monte Carlo Quantum Computing in Practice

 To generate a lifted Markov chain of two rings at two elevations, a Feynman-Kitaev construct for a self-reversing quantum circuit as a sequence of self-inverse quantum gates $\{U_{\mathsmaller{L}}(t)\}_{t=1}^{6\mathsmaller{T}}$, $T\in\mathbb{N}$ can be constructed using a GSQC system comprising a clock register of $6T$ clock rebits, a logic register of $N$ logic rebits, and a single elevation rebit, whose Hilbert space is spanned by effective computational basis states of the form

-where $z=0$ is associated with the lower elevation, and $z=1$ the upper, each of the clock rebits may be implemented as an FC cluster of $n_0 = O(\poly(T+N))$, $O(\log(T+N))$, or $O(1)$ bi-fermions depending on the type of FCC implementations, while the elevation and the logic rebits may all be embodied as ordinary rebits of single bi-fermions or any conventional non-bi-fermion rebits.
+where $z=0$ is associated with the lower elevation, and $z=1$ the upper, each of the clock rebits may be implemented as a bi-fermion, while the elevation and the logic rebits may all be embodied as ordinary rebits of single bi-fermions or any conventional non-bi-fermion rebits.
 The Feynman-Kitaev construct shall employ the so-called {\em pulse clock} \cite{Nagaj10,Breuckmann14} and be governed by a real (or Markovian) time $\sft$-dependent FBM frustration-free Hamiltonian

 where $\forall\sft\in\mathbb{N}$, $\sft\scalebox{0.85}{$\,\%\,$}4$ denotes the remainder of $\sft$ modulo $4$, $\Iver{\,\cdot\,}$ is the Iverson bracket, $\forall t\in[1,6T]$, $W_{{\rm ctrl},\,t}$ and $W_{{\rm prop},\,t}(k)$, $k\in[0,3]$ are called the $t$-th control switch and the $t$-th Feynman-Kitaev propagator depending on $k\in[0,3]$ respectively, which are defined as